drj11/pypng/README.md

 ## INSTALLATION

 PyPNG is pure Python and has no dependencies.
-It requires Python 3.4 or any compatible higher version (Python 2.7 also works).
+It requires Python 3.4 or any compatible higher version.

 To install PyPNG package via pip use: